tivrfoa/tivrfoa.github.io/english-words.markdown

 *amorphous*: having no definite form : SHAPELESS

 *scourge*: something or someone that causes great suffering or a lot of trouble.

 eg: Memory unsafety is currently a scourge for our industry.

+*stash*: store (something) safely and secretly in a specified place.

+*in tandem*: together or in conjuntion.<br>
+  eg: Given a nominal exchange rate the price of two goods which are relatively good substitutes should move in **tandem**.

 ### 2020-09